 In conjunction with the low drift layers of the IAD coating process, this monitoring system can expand the product spectrum and significantly increase the reliability of the coating process.

 With its help we are able to coat high power laser optics in such a compact way that the water virtually has no chance of embedding itself.
-With process temperatures of less than 100 °C it is also possible to equip fully assembled fibers, plastic lenses, and glued and assembled optics with a hard, laser-proof coating.
+With process temperatures of less than 100 °C it is also possible to equip fully assembled fibres, plastic lenses, and glued and assembled optics with a hard, laser-proof coating.

 IBS Sputter Coating